-Claudine de Meijer is a senior research associate at the Institute of Health Policy and Management.
+Claudine de Meijer is a senior research associate at Erasmus School of Health Policy & Management.
 Her research interests are health and long-term care use and expenditures in aging populations.

 Research interests: Health and health Care Economics, Applied Microeconometrics

 Ellen Van de Poel is a health economist who studies the effectiveness of various health financing reforms aimed at improving access to health care and financial protection in the developing world.
-She is an associate professor affiliated with the Institute of Health Policy and Management of the Erasmus University Rotterdam and coordinator of the Global Health track in the Master Health Economics, Policy and Law.
+She is an associate professor affiliated with Erasmus School of Health Policy & Management of the Erasmus University Rotterdam and coordinator of the Global Health track in the Master Health Economics, Policy and Law.

 Kirsten Rohde is an endowed professor of Behavioural Economics at the Erasmus School of Economics with a focus on Intertemporal Choice.
 She has broad research interests in any topic involving behavioral economics, but mainly focuses on intertemporal choice, a field of decision theory which analyses the tradeoffs people make between the present and the future.
 Other research areas of Kirsten Rohde include concerns for equality and social preferences, and decisions under risk.